OpenFAST/openfast/docs/source/user/fast.farm/InputFiles.rst

 DEFAULT is False.

 **WAT_k_Def** [five floats, comma separated] :math:`[k_\text{def}, k_\text{FMin}, k_\text{DMin}, k_\text{DMax}, e]`
-Tuning parameter for quasi-steady wake deficit effect in the wake-added turbulence scaling factor.
+Tuning parameters for quasi-steady wake deficit effect in the wake-added turbulence scaling factor.
 This tuning paramater is a function of the downstream position from the rotor using a set of five parameters.
 See equation :eq:`eq:kDefGradDefaults` in section :numref:`FF:WAT` (FAST.Farm theory) for